Softpanorama

 The Javascript interpreters has a unique feature: they can be configured to accept varying language versions (as in language="JavaScriptXXX").

-JavaScript is the only mainstream language that uses a prototype-based object-oriented implementation (pioneered in Sun Self language).
+JavaScript is the only mainstream language that uses a Prototype-based object-oriented implementation (pioneered in Sun Self language).
 Just because programming language is object oriented it does not mean that it should support classes.
-Classes are "Aristotelian model" that does not always help to find similarities is a real word. for example both chess and baseball are games but class model is fruitless to define common properties here.
+Classes are "Aristotelian model" that does not always help to find similarities is a real word.
+For example, both chess and baseball are games but class model is fruitless to define common properties here.

 JavaScript uses a different model called prototype-based programming.
 Most people use JavaScript without realizing this but this model supports very powerful constructs, like dynamically attaching behavior to built-in objects via .prototype.
 For example if we define the function Employee as: